voder-ai/eslint-plugin-traceability/docs/security-incidents/SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md

 As of 2025-12-03:

-- `npx dry-aged-deps --format=json` reports no safe, dry-aged upgrade candidates for `@semantic-release/npm` within the current semantic-release v21.x toolchain used by this project.
+- `npm run deps:maturity -- --format=json` reports no safe, dry-aged upgrade candidates for `@semantic-release/npm` within the current semantic-release v21.x toolchain used by this project.
 - Upgrading to the latest `semantic-release@25.x` and `@semantic-release/npm@13.1.2` would require a coordinated major toolchain migration and may still embed a bundled `npm` implementation; the security characteristics of that new bundle have not yet been fully evaluated.

 Given these constraints, the project treats this as a **known error** in dev-only tooling and applies compensating controls instead of attempting a premature upgrade.